Indian Premier League suspended after more COVID-19 cases

 Two other cricketers — Englishman Liam Livingstone, who was with Rajasthan, and Ravichandran Ashwin, who was with Delhi — also left the IPL.
 Livingstone cited “bubble fatigue” and Ashwin wanted to be with his family in the crisis.

-New Zealand Cricket said it was in contact with its players in the IPL, including captain Kane Richardson, and would continue to liaise with authorities in India and Britain about getting players out.
+New Zealand Cricket said it was in contact with its players in the IPL, including captain Kane Williamson, and would continue to liaise with authorities in India and Britain about getting players out.
 New Zealand begins a tour of England shortly, including a test against India in the world championship final next month.

 “The players are in a relatively safe environment and those within affected teams are in isolation,” NZC said.
 “At this juncture it’s too early to discuss potential options.”